QtCurve/qtcurve/Bugs.md

-1. Menu shadow are not drawn correctly in kpartplugin.
-2. Firefox doesn't support transparent menu.
+1. Firefox doesn't support transparent menu.
-3. Partially set translucent background crashes amarok (in opengl).
+2. Partially set translucent background crashes amarok (in opengl).
+   (Also affects Oxygen Transparent.)
+   Workarounded by setting WA_TranslucentBackground on all QGLWidget (Need to check Qt5)
-4. Transparent dialog break Qt MDI window.
+3. Transparent dialog break Qt MDI window.
+   Partially fixed by drawing background ourselves.
+   Need to figure out what Oxygen Transparent is doing, what's wrong with preview window and what we need to do in Qt5.
-5. Transparent background make chromium render incorrectly.
+4. Transparent background make chromium render incorrectly.
-6. Cannot make QMainWindow in Qt5 transparent because of upstream bug.
+5. Cannot make QMainWindow in Qt5 transparent because of upstream bug.
    [Qt-Bug](https://bugreports.qt-project.org/browse/QTBUG-34064)